 Where and what is your current position?

 I am responsible for advising healthcare companies, including pharmaceutical, biotech, medical devices, and health IT companies, on their strategy from their pipeline to their launch processes.
-I am involved in researching, analyzing, and presenting factors that are relevant for our clients and coordinating the team.
+For the last two years, I've been leading my company's UK office and building the European business.

 Is your current career path as you originally intended?